dropbox/rules_node/README.md

  - [node_binary], [node_library], [mocha_test], [node_test] all work
    the way you would expect them to.

- - [npm_library] downloads npm modules from the public npm mirror.
-We have a fair amount of tooling within Dropbox to support this rule, with a public mirror and way to generate `npm_library` rules.
+ - [npm_library] downloads npm modules from the public npm repository.
+We have a fair amount of tooling within Dropbox to support this rule, with a private mirror and way to generate `npm_library` rules.
    Simpler versions of those tools are included in [node/tools/npm][npm-tooling].
 If you're using this rule for serious development, you should replace the `npm_installer` with